 Before you start the PySide2 tutorial you will need to have a working installation of PySide2 on your system.
-If you don't have either set up yet, the following steps will guide you through how to do this on Windows.
+If you don't have either set up yet, the following steps will guide you through how to do this on macOS.

 Install PySide2 on macOS